 - Follow established bloggers in your niche and interact with them consistently

-- Send them emails appreciating their content and let them know how their content helped you
+- Configure DMARC setup and send them secure emails appreciating their content and let them know how their content helped you

 - Leave sensible comments: this will include external links to related posts or any extra information that you think the blogger may find useful